gjlondon/import_madness/blog_post.md

 It's `module`.

 That means module is a type of object in a running Python program.
 And `requests` in my running program is *derived* from requests.py, but it's not the same thing.

-So what is the `module` *class* in Python and how is a babby module formed?
+So what is the `module` *class* in Python and [how is babby](http://knowyourmeme.com/memes/how-is-babby-formed) module formed?

+# Modules and the Python Import System

-Modules are created automatically in Python when you import.
+Modules are created automatically in Python when you `import`.
 It turns out that the `import` keyword in Python is syntactic sugar for a somewhat more complicated process.
 When you `import requests`, Python actually does two things:

-1) Calls an internal function: `__import__('requests')` to create the `requests` module object
+1) Calls an [internal function](https://docs.python.org/3/library/functions.html#__import__): `__import__('requests')` to create, load, and initialize the `requests` module object

 2) Binds the local variable `requests` to that module

-And then does `__import__()` do?
+And how exactly does `__import__()` create, load, and initialize a module?

 Well, it's complicated.
-I'm not going to go into full detail, but [there's a great video](http://pyvideo.org/pycon-us-2013/how-import-works.html) where Brett Cannon, the main maintainer of the Python import system painstakingly walks through the whole shebang.
+I'm not going to go into full detail, but [there's a great video](http://pyvideo.org/pycon-us-2013/how-import-works.html) where Brett Cannon, the main maintainer of the Python import system, painstakingly walks through the whole shebang.

 But in a nutshell, importing in Python has 5 steps:

-### See if the module has already been imported
+### 1. See if the module has already been imported

 Python maintains a cache of modules that have already been imported.
 The cache is a dictionary held at `sys.modules`.

-If you try to import `requests`, `__import__` will first check if there's a module in `sys.modules` named `requests`.
-If there is, Python just gives that module right back and not do any more work.
+If you try to import `requests`, `__import__` will first check if there's a module in `sys.modules` named "requests".
+If there is, Python just gives you the module object in the cache and does not do any more work.

-If the module isn't cached (usually because it hasn't been import yet, but almost maybe because someone did some nefarious... then:
+If the module isn't cached (usually because it hasn't been import yet, but also maybe because someone did something nefarious...) then:

-### Find the source code using sys.path
+### 2. Find the source code using sys.path

 `sys.path` is a list in every running Python program that tells the interpreter where it should look for modules when it's asked to import them.
 Here's an excerpt from my current sys.path:

-    '',  # the directory our code is running in '/Users/rogueleaderr/miniconda3/lib/python3.5',  # where my Python executable lives
+    # the directory our code is running in
+    '',
+    # where my Python executable lives
+    '/Users/rogueleaderr/miniconda3/lib/python3.5',
-    '/Users/rogueleaderr/miniconda3/lib/python3.5/site-packages'  # the place where `pip install` puts stuff
+    # the place where `pip install` puts stuff
+    '/Users/rogueleaderr/miniconda3/lib/python3.5/site-packages'

 When I `import requests` Python goes and looks in those directories for `requests.py`.
 If it can't find it, I'm in for an `ImportError`.
 I'd estimate that the large majority of real life `ImportError`'s happen because the source code you're trying to import isn't in a directory that's on `sys.path`.
 Move your module or add the directory to `sys.path` and you'll have a better day.

 In Python 3, you can do some pretty crazy stuff to tell Python [to look in esoteric places for code](https://docs.python.org/3/reference/import.html#the-meta-path).
 But that's a topic for another day!

-### Make a Module object
+### 3. Make a Module object

 Python has a built in type called `ModuleType`.
 Once `__import__` has found your source code, it'll create a new `ModuleType` instance and attach the your `module.py`'s source code to it.

 Then, the exciting part:

-### Executes the module source code!
+### 4. Execute the module source code!

 `__import__` will create a new *namespace*, i.e. scope, i.e. the `__dict__` attribute attached to most Python objects.
 And then it will actually `exec` your code inside of that namespace.

-Any variables or functions that get defined during that execution around captured in that namespace.
-And the namespace is attached to the newly created module, which is itself then returned into to the importing scope.
+Any variables or functions that get defined during that execution are captured in that namespace.
+And the namespace is attached to the newly created module, which is itself then returned into the importing scope.

 ### Cache the module inside `sys.modules`

 If we try to `import requests` again, we'll get the same module object back.
 Steps 2-5 will not be repeated.

 Okay!
 This is a pretty cool system.
-It let's us write many pretty Python programs.
+It lets us write many pretty Python programs.

 But, if we're feeling demented, it also lets us write some **pretty dang awful** Python programs.

 # Where it gets weird

-So what I learned helped me fix my immediate import problem.
-But that wasn't enough.
+I learned how to fix my immediate import problem.
+That wasn't enough.

 ![Gizmo gets wet](https://cdn.drawception.com/images/panels/2012/5-21/RmX2j1QgFn-2.png)

 With these new import powers in hand, I immediately starting thinking about how I could use them for evil, rather than good.
 Because, as we know:

 ![Good is dumb](https://cdn.shopify.com/s/files/1/1119/4994/products/0_6402f71a-5840-4e65-903c-01c4dd32fc13_1024x1024.jpg?v=1478168644)
 (c.
 Five Finger Tees)

 So far, the worst idea I've had for how to misuse the Python import system is to **implement a mergesort algorithm using just the import keyword**.
 At first I didn't know if it was possible.
-But, *spoiler alert* it is!
+But, *spoiler alert*, it is!

-It took me a fair amount of time to do because you have to subvert a lot of very well-intentioned, normally helpful machinery in the import system.
+It doesn't actually take much code.
+It just takes the stubbornness to figure out how to subvert a lot of very well-intentioned, normally helpful machinery in the import system.

-But we can do it, and here's how:
+We can do this.
+Here's how:

 Remember that when we import a module, Python executes all the source code.